displague/linodego/README.md

 This will be simplified in future versions.

 To update the test fixtures, run `make fixtures`.
 This will record the API responses into the `fixtures/` directory.
 Be careful about committing any sensitive account details.
-An attempt has been made to sanitize IP addresses and dates, but no automated sanitization will be performed against `fixtures/*Account*.yaml`, for example.
+An attempt has been made to sanitize IP addresses, tokens, and dates, but no automated sanitization will be performed against `fixtures/*Account*.yaml`, for example.
+Be careful when committing fixtures.

 To prevent disrupting unaffected fixtures, target fixture generation like so: `make ARGS="-run TestListVolumes" fixtures`.